Build Site FAQ’s

 Ages 16 and 17 may volunteer in a limited capacity at a construction site.
 These volunteers are not permitted to participate in power tools or use ladders over 6 ft tall.

 A minor registration waiver is required to participate on build sites.
-Click here to complete the waiver.
+The waiver will be available again after Covid-19 restrictions are lifted.

 What is my commitment?